snugel/cas-offinder/README.md

   The library is distributed under MIT licence.

-  More informations on:
+  More information at:
   http://lh3lh3.users.sourceforge.net/parsefastq.shtml

 * For supporting Dirent API on Windows environment, Dirent API for Microsoft Visual Studio is used.

-  More informations on:
+  More information at:
   http://softagalleria.net/dirent.php

 Download & Source